 3.2 We may share your profile data with third party music promoters, such as Cambridge Audio, for the purposes of arranging and hosting promotional events.

-3.3 In the instances of ticket purchases for an event we may provide your name and contact information to the venue or associated booking agent to allow then to confirm your identity or facilitate your entry into the event.
+3.3 In the instances of ticket purchases for an event we may provide your name and contact information to the venue or associated booking agent to allow them to confirm your identity or facilitate your entry into the event.

 3.4 We may disclose your profile data, promotions data and correspondence data to our suppliers or subcontractors insofar as reasonably necessary for the purposes of sending you the relevant notifications and/or newsletters and for the purposes of communicating with you.

-3.5 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out of court procedure.
+3.5 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.